 John D. Lee – Prominent leader in the massacre, Lee was the only one punished for the tragedy.

-Paiute Indians – Participated in the attack, but most pioneers killed by Mormon Militia men.
+Paiute Indians – Participated in the attack, but Mormon Militiamen killed most pioneers.

-George A. Smith – Second in command of the Mormon Church at the time of the Mountain Meadows Massacre, it is not known as to whether Smith had prior knowledge of the attack that took place upon the Fancher-Baker wagon train.
+George A. Smith – First Counselor in the First Presidency to church president Brigham Young at the time of the Mountain Meadows Massacre, it is not known as to whether Smith had prior knowledge of the attack that took place upon the Fancher-Baker wagon train.

 William C. Stewart – Second Lieutenant in the Iron County Militia, indicted in the massacre.

 David Tullis – A private in the Iron County Militia, his participation is disputed.

 Daniel H. Wells – Commander-in-Chief of the territorial militia, the Nauvoo Legion, is not known as to whether Wells had prior knowledge of the attack at Mountain Meadows.

 Elliot Willden – Private, Fourth Platoon, Company F, Iron County Militia, indicted in the massacre.

 The following individuals have also been cited in various sources as having been involved in the massacre: